 If the dogs are sold by someone who consciously breeds them, the price often ranges from $400 to approximately $1,000 dollars.
 The price differs depending on your area, the breeder, whether the parent animals are health tested, and more.

 The best option is always to ask around to see what prices and options are available and to choose a reputable breeder that breeds with the intention of producing healthy and balanced dogs.
 Opting for the cheapest option is not a great idea when it comes to this type of dog.

 How Can you Spot A Catahoula German Shepherd Mix?

 Not all Catahoula and German Shepherds Look the same, which is why they can be somewhat difficult to spot, and especially for the untrained eye.
 There are, however, a few things you can keep an eye out for if you are out and about!

 To provide a better feel for what a Catahoula German Shepherd dog looks like, we are going to start by having a look at the physical aspects of each breed separately.
 By correctly identifying each of the two breeds, it becomes easier to recognize signs that a dog is a mix between a German Shepherd and a Catahoula.

 Physical Traits Of The Catahoula

-Catahoula Cur and Catahoula Leopard Dog are two alternative names for the Catahoula, and it is a breed that descends from wild dogs, Beaucerons and a few different mastiffs.
-It is a beautiful dog breed with a very distinct face and pattern, and there are three different varieties of the breed.
+Catahoula Cur and Catahoula Leopard Dog are two alternative names for the Catahoula, and it is a breed that descends from wild dogs, Beaucerons, and a few different mastiffs.
+It is a beautiful dog breed with a very distinct face and pattern, and there are three different breed varieties.

-The name, “Catahoula Leopard Dog,” comes from its leopard-like spots, which are a direct result of the merle gene.
+The name “Catahoula Leopard Dog” comes from its leopard-like spots, which directly result from the merle gene.
 Not all Catahoulas carry merle patterns, and they can be both single-merle, double-merle, and non-merle.